Integritas in Omnibus - Integrity in All Things

-Canterbury School recognizes that the elements of a student’s intellectual, moral and social growth are inextricably intertwined.
-We strive to create an environment that supports such growth through respect for self and others, and a cooperative attitude toward learning and working within a community of high standards and expectations.
+This is our school motto.
+At Canterbury School, we recognize the elements of a student’s intellectual, moral and social growth are inextricably intertwined.
+That's why we strive to create an environment that supports such growth through respect for self and others, and a cooperative attitude toward learning and working within a community of high standards and expectations.

-Through these programs we strive to create an atmosphere of trust, honesty and mutual respect among students, teachers and parents.
-These qualities will, in turn, promote not aonly academic growth, but also the development of moral strength and self-discipline – qualities of character that will enable students to become positive, lifelong contributors to society.
+Through these programs, we strive to create an atmosphere of trust, honesty and mutual respect among students, teachers and parents.
+These qualities will, in turn, promote academic growth and the development of moral strength and self-discipline – qualities of character that will enable students to become positive, lifelong contributors to society.

-Each day the entire Middle School comes together for an interdenominational Chapel.
-Wednesday Chapel time also includes students in grades K-4.
-This time for reflection includes a personal message from a faculty member, presentations from students or a visit from a community leader.
-Chapel topics deal with issues important to the lives of students including local and world issues, service and volunteerism, friendship, self control, compassion and conservation.
+Each day the entire Middle School comes together for Chapel.
+Wednesday Chapel time also includes students in Grades K-4.
+This time for reflection includes a personal message from a faculty member, presentations from students, or a visit from a community leader.
+Chapel topics deal with issues important to the lives of students including local and world issues, service and volunteerism, friendship, self control, compassion, and conservation.

-From service opportunities, to studying religious leaders and Biblical heroes, learning about the differences and similarities of world religions, to supporting individual spiritual growth and promoting peace, Canterbury’s religion program makes an impact on the daily lives of students.
-While the school is non-denominational, the founders felt it was important it be grounded in Christian principles.
+While the school is non-denominational, our founders felt it was important it be grounded in Christian principles.
 In doing so, the school focuses on teaching values and helping students to grow in spirit.

 The basic principle of religion classes is to present students with the underlying issues, themes, beliefs and practices common to many religions.
 The Canterbury community is made up of many religions including Hindu, Muslim, Jewish and Christian.
 With this in mind, classes are respectful of diversity and do not teach doctrine.
 Religion classes also are seen as a way to address ethical situations and personal beliefs from an intellectual perspective.